pzhaojohnson/rna2drawer2/README.md

 the character of the base can be set.
 See section on the [editing bases mode](#editing-bases).

+<em>How many undos and redos are possible?</em>
+Up to 60 undos and 60 redos are possible.

 <em>How do I take a screenshot?</em>
 The app itself cannot take screenshots, though most operating systems have apps for taking screenshots